isomerpages/moh-bioethics/publications/press-releases/_posts/2002-11-12-post-release-of-second-report-by-the-bioethics-advisory-committee-on-human-tissue-research-in-singapore.md

 ---
 layout: post
-title: 'Release of second report by the Bioethics Advisory Committee on Human Tissue Research in Singapore'
+title: Release of second report by the Bioethics Advisory Committee on Human Tissue Research in Singapore
 permalink: /publications/press-releases/release-of-second-report-by-the-bioethics-advisory-committee-on-human-tissue-research-in-singapore/
 date: 2002-11-12T00:00:00.000Z
+variant: markdown
 ---
 New Report by Bioethics Advisory Committee on Human Tissue Research

 Follows upon earlier Report of the BAC on Stem Cells and Cloning issued in June 2002